Pros and cons, different usage scenarios

 How to Install a Powerline Adapter – Top Tips

-Because powerline adapters run your WiFi through the electrical wiring in your home, many people are scared away from the technology.
+Because powerline adapters run network data through the electrical wiring in your home, many people are scared away from the technology.
 The common belief is that they are hard to set up and require DIY skills.
 Fortunately, this isn’t true at all and powerline adapters are very easy to set up.

 The overall process may differ from brand to brand, but generally all you need to do is plug in your powerline adapters into two empty wall sockets, connect them to your network, and press the Pair buttons.
 Some of the newer ones will auto-detect each other, making the setup process even easier.

-For example, my TP-Link 600 mbps Nano Powerline adapter has the following instructions.
+For example, my TP-Link AV600 mbps Nano Powerline adapter has the following instructions.

 To create a secure powerline network: